Tob0t/home-and-building-automation-class/03_Session/Task01_SetupMqtt.md

 mosquitto_pub -h localhost -t mqtt_test -m "Hello mqtt"
 ```
 ## 3. Security
 To ensure that only registered clients are allowed to publish/subscribe we need to set up some security.
-The easiest method is by doing it with a certificate.
+The easiest method is by doing it username and password or with a certificate.

 The following commands need to be used:
 ```